 - Fuel surcharges, border departure taxes, airport taxes and security charges (approximately $480.00 at time of printing).

-- Consular visas to all countries visited (approximately $440.00 at time of printing).
+- Consular visa fees to Turkmenistan, Uzbekistan and Tajikistan (approximately $330.00 at time of printing).

 - Photography and video making fees.

 - Dayrooms or extra hotel overnights if necessary.

 - Expenses of a personal nature such as: beverages with meals, telephone, email, laundry bills, camera fees, etc.

 - Activities and sites not described in the itinerary.

 - Round trip airfare from New York City on Turkish Airlines (STS reserves the right to change airlines).